StrangeJay/AWS_CICD/journal.md

 ### Test Entire Set Up

-- Navigate to your Elastic Beanstalk page and click on the **Domain name** to visit the site.
+- Go to your Elastic Beanstalk environment page.
+There, click on the **Domain name** link to open your deployed website.

 ![](img/test1.png)

-- If your set up was done right, you should see a page like this.
-Login with **Admin_vp** as Username and Password.
+- If your set up was done right,  a webpage should have loaded.
+On this page, please enter **`Admin_vp`** as the Username and also **`Admin_vp`** as the Password to log in.

 ![](img/test2.png)

-- Your App has been successfully deployed.
+- Congratulations!
+Your application has been successfully deployed.

 ![](img/test3.png)

-- To test if the pipeline gets triggered as it should, connect to the code repo on your terminal.
+- To verify if the pipeline triggers automatically as expected, open your terminal and connect to the repository where your code is stored.

 ![](img/test4.png)

-- Make a minor change and push the change.
+- Make a small modification to one of your code files and then push this change.

 ![](img/test5.png)

-- Notice the project start building all over again.
+- You should now observe that your project has automatically started building again in response to your code push.

 ![](img/test6.png)

 ---

-And that's the end of the project, you have successfully created an AWS pipeline.
+And with that, the project is complete.
+You have successfully created an AWS pipeline.